Dallas Drug Manufacturing Attorneys

 The involvement of federal agencies in your case creates a significant hurdle for you must overcome.
 They will play rough in your case in their efforts to seek a conviction.
-You will need a criminal defense team of equal skill and experience to match the strength of the prosecution.
+You will need a defense team of equal skill and experience to match the strength of the prosecution.

 As soon as you are arrested for federal drug distribution or manufacturing charges, you can be certain investigators have gotten to work and the prosecution is thinking about how to land a conviction.
 Get Dallas federal crimes Attorney Patrick McLain and our entire team of legal professionals at the Law Office of Patrick J. McLain, PLLC to rebalance the scales of justice.